SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-35.md

   we can clearly see wether the bootstrap is happening or not ?
 - Note that without vpn connection, you cannot connect to the private instances.
 - In project we store values or passwords in SSM Parameter manually not automated
+- If you go manuall like "ansible.builtin.command/shell" there is one disadvantage that is there will be no idempotence behaviour, thats why mostly use module only.
+If there is no official modules from ansible, we can use community modules.